Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/FAQ.md

 ### Transfer the wheel files

-Now you can zip and move this folder to a location/machine that you want to install co-connect-tools, one that doesn't have an internet connection to pypi.org.
+Now you can zip and move this folder to a location/machine that you want to install carrot-cdm, one that doesn't have an internet connection to pypi.org.

 * In this new environment, create a new working directory and setup a virtual environment